Best daily deals

 Edgar Cervantes / Android Authority

-There isn’t much you can’t buy on Amazon, including big-ticket products like flagship smartphones, laptops, TVs, and more.
-If you’re worried about saving up before making an expensive purchase, Amazon is making things a little easier with its monthly installment plans that break up the payment into more manageable chunks.
+There isn’t much you can’t buy on Amazon, including big-ticket products like flagship smartphones, laptops, TVs, and even tiny houses!
+If you’re worried about saving up before making an expensive purchase, Amazon makes things a little easier with its monthly installment plans that break up the payment into more manageable chunks.
 Here’s everything you need to know about Amazon’s monthly payment plan.

 Amazon monthly payment plans: An overview